SarahAsad13/Hiring-Assistant-Project/Documentation.md

 2. Backend: A FastAPI-based backend that handles file uploads, processes resumes to extract entities, and interacts with the Neo4j database.

 3. Database: A Neo4j graph database to store and manage extracted entities and their relationships.

+*Technologies Used:* Python, FastAPI for backend development, React for frontend development,Named Entity Recognition (NER) - Natural Language Processing (NLP) Library for Entity Recognition and Docker for deployment.

+## Project Structure